On this page

-What you can and can't model in the BETA release
+What you cannot model in the SMSF Beta 2 release

-- If an SMSF has any of the following you should submit the case to our SDS service or check them carefully (these items will be clearly marked with the rocket icon), as they are not officially part of the websolve:
+If an SMSF has any of the following you should submit the case to our SDS service or check the results carefully (these items will be clearly marked with the rocket icon), as they are not officially part of the websolve:

 - Three or four members

 - Complex requests outside the scope of the current interface

 What you can model in the SMSF BETA 2 release

 You can model SMSFs with:

 - Investments of cash or shares/managed funds